Jury Finds Nintendo Wii Infringes Dallas Inventor's Patent, Awards $10 Million

 The people who did invent the sensor, had some of their value stolen by this company because this company patented one of the uses of their motion sensor (detecting people falling).
 The jury here, widens that to cover more general body movements during games, i.e. increases the amount of theft of IP that this company did.

-This is a troll that stole some of the functional uses for
+This is a troll that stole some of the functional uses for the motion sensor invention.

+If a company invents a flying car, and cannot sell it because a troll has patented "flying car used to go to work, flying car used to go to school, flying car used to go shopping", that's true *theft* of IP there.
+It denies the true inventor the right to profit from their invention.

 But it says the patent applies to laptops too...
 (Score:2)